hkirk/I4dab-slides/slides/05 - Normalization/05-normalization.md

 $ a_1, a_2, \ldots a_n \twoheadrightarrow b_1, b_2, \ldots b_n $

-holds for a relation R if when we restrict ourselves to tubles of R that have particular values for each attribute in ($ a_1, a_2, \ldots, a_n $) then there is a set of values we find among the ($ b_1, b_2, \ldots, b_m $) is independent of the set of values we find among the attributes of R that is not in those sets.
+holds for a relation R if when we restrict ourselves to tuples of R that have particular values for each attribute in ($ a_1, a_2, \ldots, a_n $) then there is a set of values we find among the ($ b_1, b_2, \ldots, b_m $) is independent of the set of values we find among the attributes of R that is not in those sets.

 ----